themmj/latex-demos/README.md

 ## Arrays

-By defining commands in the format <arrayname><index> which contain the value to be stored at this index, it is possible to model arrays.
+By defining commands in the format `<arrayname><index>` which contain the value to be stored at this index, it is possible to model arrays.
 Combine this with a size counter and you got a stack.

 ## HashMaps

 Combining two arrays and a basic string hashing function, one can build something which at least somewhat resembles a hash map.
 It does not have buckets or any other clever logic.
-The hashing function uses the strings length and word count to calculate a somewhat random value.
+The hashing function uses the strings length and a scuffed word count to calculate a somewhat random value.
 The underlying array has a set size `\hashMapSize`.
 Finally, the collision strategy is just looking for the next free slot.

 ## Context

 This is the reason I even bothered with the above topics.
-Basically, I think it would be handy so store meta information along with the written text which can be edited and retrieved at any time.
+Basically, I thought it would be handy so store meta information along with the written text which can be edited and retrieved at any time.

 Example usages: